President - VACANT

 Janice Finlayson is a registered nurse with qualifications in midwifery (NSW), training and assessment (QLD) and Graduate Diploma’s in Community Health (VIC) and Maternal and Child Health (VIC).

-She has focused her expertise in bringing innovation into child and family health programs; including writing and coordinating the implementation of the award winning, ‘Health Start – Birth to Five Years’ Program in Far West NSW.
+She has focused her expertise in bringing innovation into child and family health programs; including the award winning, ‘Health Start – Birth to Five Years’ Program in Far West NSW and more recently, the new standardised, systematised and evidence-based well child health program for the Norther Territory – the ‘Healthy Under 5 Kids-Partnering with Families’ (HU5K-PF) Program.

 Jan has been involved in Queensland Child and Family Health Nurses Association (QCAFHNA) Incorporated since 2009 and currently holds the position of ‘President’.